AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 The next phase will use a separate domain (elgoi.com) to serve live dashboards and explore what Go can do in a real, adversarial-audience environment.

+The project is alive but a little stalled.
+Mainly for the linux dirty frag and similar CVE, but mainly because in apr 6 aprox, the quality of LLM go downhill.
+I think i use KIMI in a payed account in may or june to ironing the issues.

 **Why EVE Online as a test bench?**
 EVE players are, by definition, data auditors and resource optimizers.
 If a Go dashboard survives EVE Online's community, it'll survive any corporate client.